 If you are 16 years of age or older and have a valid license issued by another U.S. state, territory or possession, you normally don’t have to take the written test or the road test.

 Colorado has agreements with Canada, France, Germany, and the Republic of South Korea.
-If you apply for a Colorado license and have a driver license from any of these countries, the testing requirements will be waived.
-Drivers any other country are required to successfully pass both the Colorado written knowledge exam and the road test.
+If you apply for a Colorado license and have a driver license from any of these countries, the DMV will normally waive the testing requirements.

 Appointments are not required for the written test.
 Testing are on a first come, first served basis.
-To allow sufficient time to complete the test and any processing, no written test will normally be given after 4:15 p.m.
+To allow enough time to complete the test and any processing, no written test will normally be given after 4:15 p.m.

 Road tests are by appointment only.